 Posted on Sep 12, 2018

-A study published in April of 2010 titled "Second-Opinion Consultations in Neuroradiology" states that "offering second-opinion interpretations represents a major opportunity for neuroradiology services in tertiary care centers to improve patient care."
-The findings presented in this study are reassuring to patients that second opinions are beneficial because, "the second-opinion consultation was more accurate than the outside interpretation in 84.0% of studies (163 of 194) ."
+A study published by the RSNA titled "Second-Opinion Consultations in Neuroradiology" states that "offering second-opinion interpretations represents a major opportunity for neuroradiology services in tertiary care centers to improve patient care."
+The findings presented in this study are reassuring to patients that second opinions are beneficial because "the second-opinion consultation was more accurate than the outside interpretation in 84.0% of studies."

-In addition to emotionally and physically taxing effects on misdiagnosed patients, there is the added aspect of medical costs for these misdiagnoses.
-Getting a second opinion will not only give you peace of mind but will also ensure that you have the right diagnosis, and the right treatment moving forward.
+In addition to emotionally and physically taxing effects on misdiagnosed patients, there is the added aspect of medical costs for Alzheimer’s misdiagnosis.
+Getting an Alzheimer's second opinion will not only give you peace of mind but will also ensure that you pursue the right treatment plan moving forward.

 If you or a loved one has been diagnosed with Alzheimer’s Disease, check out our roundup of Alzheimer's support groups to connect with in-person meet-ups, financial planning tools, and more.